 Sauvignon has at least two varieties, the Sauvignon small and yellow and the Sauvignon big and green, it is a semi aromatic variety that can be immediately recognised thanks to its characteristic nose of gooseberry and its zestiness.

-Schiava, now called Vernatsch, is a red grape variety cultivated mainly in Alto Adige, the northern part of the Trentino Alto Adige region, thought to be of Italian origin but also found in Germany and Switzerland.
+Schiava, also known as Vernatsch, is a historic red grape variety primarily cultivated in Alto Adige, the northernmost part of Trentino-Alto Adige region.
+While its origins are believed to be Italian, the grape is also found across the border in Germany, where it is known as Trollinger, and in parts of Switzerland.

 The Schioppettino grape is an ancient variety of Friuli-Venezia Giulia, whose origins date back to the Middle Ages, it was mentioned for the first time in 1282.
 The name Schioppettino comes from its ancient Friuli name, “Scopp”, which is attributable to the crunch of its berries or to the fact that its high acidity once provoked malolactic fermentation in the bottle, making the cap to pop off.